acheul/reardon-segregation-index/README.md

   >> 0.7182
   >> 0.3191
   # areas1 is more income-way segregated than areas2.
+In other words, areas2 is more mixed.
   ```